nmusey/battlesnake/README.md

 # Battlesnake

 ## Setup
 Setup for this project is pretty standard.
-Just install the npm dependencies.
+Just install the npm dependencies and run the server locally.

 To start, ensure that node and npm are installed using `node --version && npm --version`.